wttw/aboutmyemail/content/faq.md

 that the server hasn't been properly set up and maybe shouldn't be trusted as a source of email.

+## HELO or EHLO {#faq-helo}

+The first command an email client sends to a server is EHLO (or HELO) with a parameter that should be the hostname of the sending server.

+While this isn't used for authentication (other than some corners of SPF usage) some malware and some snowshoe spammers have distinctive patterns of HELO.

 ## Mailbox Provider Expectations {#faq-yahoogle}

 [Yahoo](https://senders.yahooinc.com/best-practices/) and